-Colleges, universities, and associated real estate developers are under constant pressure to stay innovative and meet residential students’ needs and expectations in the ever-evolving digital age.
-With COVID-19 providing its own significant impacts in the way in which student housing has constructed all leads to interesting 2021 student housing predictions.
+Real estate developers and investors, as well as, colleges and universities are under constant pressure to stay innovative and meet residential students’ needs and expectations in the ever-evolving digital age.
+COVID-19 has provided its own significant impacts in the way in which student housing is designed, constructed and managed, which leads to interesting 2021 predictions for the student housing industry.

-This article will go into a comprehensive deep dive into the latest general contractor trends surfacing within student housing, hopefully allowing future students to understand what to expect, and provide colleges, universities, and student housing investors data to create smart building structures to improve retention rates for themselves as well.
+This article will go into a comprehensive deep dive into the latest construction trends surfacing within student housing, providing developers and real estate investors with data to improve retention rates.

 Leading Development Trends – Technology